rylanharper/BELRAD/README.md

 ```

 ## 🚀 Deployment
-There are many ways to deploy your site.
-Just use whatever you feel comfortable with for the most part.
-If you are using Netlify or Vercel I would reccommend the following Sanity studio widgets:
+If you are using Netlify or Vercel I would reccommend the following studio plugins to make static deployments super simple:
 - [Netlify Deployment Widget](https://www.sanity.io/plugins/sanity-plugin-dashboard-widget-netlify)
 - [Vercel Deployment Widget](https://www.sanity.io/plugins/vercel-dashboard-widget)